CPA Members Profiles - A

 Inspiration for form and pattern is drawn from many sources but I have an endless fascination with birds which feature strongly in a stylised form, along with botanical imagery.
 Much of the imagery I use is drawn from a love of antique textiles but I am also strongly drawn to design from the 1950’s so this too influences the work.

 I am the author of 5 books about ceramics and currently working on the 6th.
 Writing is a different discipline which I enjoy because it involves much research and as a result expands my knowledge of clay processes.
+Visitors are welcome to my workshop but will need guidance to find it so please call in advance.

 I consider myself as having a modernist creative sensibility in developing my ceramics practice.
 I aspire to embody simplicity of form, balance, and an integral relationship between form and surface, interior and exterior.